flutter/website/src/docs/development/platform-integration/platform-views.md

 description: Learn how to host native Android and iOS views in your Flutter app with Platform Views.
 ---

-Platform views allow to embed native views in a Flutter app.

-The Flutter engine takes care of coordinating the platform and the Flutter compositors, so you can apply transforms, clips, and opacity to the native View from Dart.
+Platform views allow to embed native views in a Flutter app, so you can apply transforms, clips, and opacity to the native view from Dart.

 This allows you, for example, to use the native
 Google Maps from the Android and iOS SDKs